-Repayment Plan Eligible Borrowers Monthly Payment Loan Forgiveness Revised Pay As You Earn (REPAYE) Any borrower with eligible federal student loans 10% of discretionary income.
-No cap on monthly payment amount.
-20 years (undergraduate) 25 years (graduate and professional) Pay As You Earn (PAYE) New borrower as of 10/1/07, and received a Direct Loan disbursement on or after 10/1/11 10% of discretionary income.
+Repayment Plan Eligible Borrowers Monthly Payment Loan Forgiveness Saving on a Valuable Education (SAVE) Any borrower with eligible federal student loans 5% for undergraduate loans; 10% for graduate loans; weighted average for borrowers with both loan types 20 years (undergraduate) 25 years (graduate and professional) Pay As You Earn (PAYE) New borrower as of 10/1/07, and received a Direct Loan disbursement on or after 10/1/11 10% of discretionary income.
 Capped at 10-year Standard Repayment Plan amount.
 20 years Income-Based Repayment (IBR), new No outstanding balance on Direct or FFEL loans when Direct Loan received on or after 7/1/14 10% of discretionary income.
 Capped at 10-year Standard Repayment Plan amount.
 20 years Income-Based Repayment (IBR), old Existing borrower prior to 7/1/14 15% of discretionary income.
 Capped at 10-year Standard Repayment Plan amount.
 25 years Income- Contingent Repayment (ICR) Any borrower with eligible federal student loans The lesser of 20% of discretionary income or a 12-year fixed payment.
 25 years